 Orkney’s educational system is as extensive as it is excellent, from pre-school to postgraduate.

-In addition to primary schools dotted throughout the islands, Orkney has two senior secondary schools – Kirkwall Grammar School and Stromness Academy.
-The islands of Westray, Stronsay and Sanday each have a junior high school, catering from nursery aged pupils up to 4th year students.
-Following their 4th year, North Isles pupils stay in halls of residence in Kirkwall and attend Kirkwall Grammar School.
+There are two senior secondary schools, Kirkwall Grammar School and Stromness Academy.
+The islands of Westray, Stronsay and Sanday each have a junior high school, catering for nursery aged pupils up to 4th year students.
+Following their 4th year, North Isles pupils continuing with their education stay in halls of residence in Kirkwall and attend Kirkwall Grammar School.

-Education in the islands is provided by Orkney Islands Council.
-From agriculture to archaeology, Orkney College - a constituent college of the University of the Highlands and Islands (UHI) - offers many further and higher education opportunities, including degree and post graduate level learning, along with a range of vocational courses.
+Education in Orkney doesn’t end after secondary school though.
+From agriculture to archaeology, Orkney College - a constituent college of the University of the Highlands and Islands (UHI) - offers many further and higher education opportunities, including degree and postgraduate-level learning, along with a range of vocational courses.

 The ORIC campus is also the base for Robert Gordon University’s Orkney Project and a number of businesses and organisations working in the renewables and innovation sectors.